eisenivan/creamcityscene/site/content/home/intro.md

-Shining a spotlight on the bands playing in and around Milwaukee today
+Shining a spotlight on the bands playing in and around Milwaukee this week